It is time we invest in Texas children and families.

 DALLAS COUNTY SCHOOLS ATTRITION RATE (THE RATE AT WHICH WE LOSE CHILDREN BEFORE GRADUATION)

 Healthcare is not a privilege, but a right.
+That's why we must expand Medicaid in Texas.

 You have the right to feel secure knowing you don’t have to choose between paying the mortgage or paying medical bills.